atdyck/ACKS-HFH/Chapter03.md

 **Longship**: The longship is a graceful, light ship with a single square-sailed mast, a 60' to 80' length, 10' to 15' beam, and 2' to 3' draft.
 Longships can operate equally well on oceans, coasts, or rivers, making them ideal raiding vessels.
 The standard crew is a captain and 75 sailors, of which 60 may row when the wind is low.
 Longship sailors are generally also marines (fighters).
 In addition to crew, longships are capable of holding a weight of 2,000 stone (20,000lb).
 A historical example is the Viking drakkar.

+**Lungwort:** Lungwort is an healing herb used to treat diseased and damaged lungs.
+A character with Healing proficiency can brew a tincture of lungwort to relieve a patient of the wilderness movement penalty and rest requirements from permanent wounds (“lungs and heart damaged”).
+Brewing the tincture takes 1 turn (10 minutes) and the relief lasts for 4 hours.
+Cost: 5gp

 **Mace**: A mace is a bludgeoning weapon consisting of a 2' to 3' wood or metal shaft and a heavy stone or metal head, useable with one or two hands.
 Historical examples include the Egyptian bronze-headed mace, medieval flanged mace, Persian horseman's mace, Russian pernach, and Slavic bulawa.

 **Manacles**: These are used to bind hands or feet.
 Characters bound with manacles can escape if they have the Contortionist proficiency (as [described](Chapter04.md#proficiency-descriptions) in Chapter 4), or by making a proficiency throw to Open Locks.

+**Metamphora:** Designed to store special components, metamphora are ceramic jars inscribed with alchemical sigils and stoppered with copper seals.
+Metamphora come in an array of different sizes and shapes, as more valuable special components require sturdier, stronger metamphora to prevent leakage.
+Metamphora cost 5gp and weigh 1 stone for every 60gp of value they store

 **Morning Star**: This is any type of large mace-liked weapon with a spiked metal head.
 Historical examples include the medieval morning star, German chain-morning star, English holy water sprinkler, Flemish goedendag, and Japanese tetsubo.
 Any flails and maces too large to be used one-handed can also be treated as morning stars.
 Morning stars impose a -1 penalty on initiative rolls.